FrancescoAmbrogi/my-academic-site/content/publication/ha_jose_24/index.md

 ---
-title: 'ARC4CFD: Learning how to leverage High-Performance Computing with Computational Fluid Dynamics (in review)'
+title: 'ARC4CFD: Learning how to leverage High-Performance Computing with Computational Fluid Dynamics'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here